How to draw on video and add comments in context

 • Make sure your feedback is clear and concise.
 Pop it in a text box, draw an arrow pointing to the amendment, etc.

 • Use the handwriting tool to write text on video.
-With this, you can make edits in the video text like drawing lines though unneeded words or marking grammatical errors and typos.
+With this, you can make edits in the video text, like drawing lines through unneeded words or marking grammatical errors and typos.

 • Use imagery to entice engagement and to add a fun and personal touch to increase workflow.